biowpn/bioweapon/_posts/2023-03-19-Round-To-Multiple.md

 ```

 This works, with the added benefits that we can control precisely the behavior half-way cases.
 The above code rounds the halfway cases up.
-We can easily tweak it to achieve "round down", "towards zero", or "away from zero".
+We can easily tweak it to "round down", "towards zero", or "away from zero".

-## Afterwords
+## Summary

 Putting everything together: